fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

 # Object Detection and Segmentation
 # A Step-by-step guide to Pytorch Detectron2 with custom dataset
 # Environments:
-1. Google Colab (strongly recommended, ipynb file is provided.)
+1. Google Colab (strongly recommended, .ipynb file is provided.)
 2. Ubuntu (We will use in this tutorial.)

 ## For Google Colab: